JinLinder/BB-Con-backend/README.md

 # Short introdution:
 This is the backend server with database connection for BB-Con application.

-For this project we used MongoDB as database.
-For the backend code, we used Express JS where we set up a server boilerplate.
+For this project MongoDB is used as database.

 # Structure:
 Models folder: for all the mongoose schema